How to check if Googlebot executes your JavaScript

 FAQ

 How long does Googlebot typically wait for JavaScript execution before timing out?
-Googlebot uses a dynamic timeout based on network activity, typically waiting for networkidle or a maximum of ~5 seconds before terminating the render queue and indexing the current DOM state.
+Googlebot uses a dynamic timeout based on network activity, but in practice terminates execution after roughly 5 seconds if the main thread remains blocked, then indexes the DOM state at that point.

 Why does the URL Inspection tool show a different DOM than my local browser?
 Discrepancies usually stem from bot-triggered CSP rules, missing polyfills for older Chromium versions, user-agent conditional logic, or third-party scripts blocking execution in headless environments.